ianthornton2330/irrigation/README.md

 - Implement control from Adafruit.io
 - Implement scheduling based on real time
 	- Implement backup system for no-connectivity failover schedule maintenance
 - Implement RGB-backlit LED
+- Implement Humidity/Temperature monitoring and control
+- Implement LED control
+	- Simulate Seasonal Conditions via RGB LEDs
+	- Need to research proper wavelengths with brightest elements we can find
+- Implement Camera and Motion Detection
+- Design and Implement microbe delivery
+	- Microbes are refrigerated, need to deliver to some chamber, agitate for 5 mins, 	then spray on soil.
+Definitely need a separate pump and irrigation lines with misting heads.

 # Remote functions are:
 **relayTest** - Tests all relays.
 **startPhase(**phaseNumber**)** - Start the provided phase.
 **nextPhase** - Skip the current phase and continue to the next.